aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/eos_designs_internal_notes.md

 ### AvdStructuredConfig

+`AvdStructuredConfig` is based on `AvdFacts`, so make sure to read the description there first.

-The generation of the final `structured_config` is split into multiple python modules, which are loaded dynamically in `yaml_templates_to_facts`, to allow the advanced user to override the functionality.
+The generation of the final `structured_config` is split into multiple python modules which are subclasses of `AvdStructuredConfig`.
+Each subclass is loaded dynamically in `yaml_templates_to_facts` and rendered.
+All the results are deepmerged into the final `structured_config`.

+The class is instantiated once per device.
+Methods may use references to other device instances using `hostvars.avd_switch_facts`, which at the time where `yaml_templates_to_facts` run, is a nested `dict`.
+It contains the output from `EosDesignsFacts`'s `render()` method.

+Subclasses are typically using Mixin classes to split all the attributes/`cached_properties` into managable files.

 Paths:
 - `ansible_collections/arista/avd/roles/eos_designs/python_modules/base/`
+  Unfortunate naming.
+Base here refers to base configurations.
+Not a Base class.
 - `ansible_collections/arista/avd/roles/eos_designs/python_modules/connected_endpoints/`
 - `ansible_collections/arista/avd/roles/eos_designs/python_modules/core_interfaces/`
 - `ansible_collections/arista/avd/roles/eos_designs/python_modules/custom_structured_configuration/`